ellaellela/semilinear-elliptic-PDE/README.md

-# Numericla solution of mixed boundary problem for semilinear elliptic PDEs
+# Numerical solution of mixed boundary problem for semilinear elliptic PDEs

-** Welcome **
+**Welcome**

 This a part of the code to reproduce the numerical results from the article:

 - M. Misur: On the mixed boundary value problem for semilinear elliptic equations, Mathematics and Computers in Simulation 179 (2021) 162-177